clarkgrubb/data-tools/src/csv-to-tab/README.md

 TAB format: same as the TSV format, except that the header is optional.

 The TSV format requires a header, but the CSV format does not.
-It is difficult for a program to verify that a header is present, hence the name `csv-to-tab` instead of `csv-to-tsv`.
+It is difficult for a program to verify that a header is present, hence the name `csv-to-tab` instead of `csv-to-tab`.

 Another requirement of a TSV file is for each row to have the same number of fields.
 This is also a requirement of a CSV.
 The command does not check this.